ebullient/campaign-notes/compendium/statblocks/gulthias-tree.md

 ## Notes

-[1] [Blight Tactics: Gultias Tree](https://www.themonstersknow.com/blight-tactics/)  The Monsters Know What They're Doing
+[1] [Blight Tactics: Gulthias Tree](https://www.themonstersknow.com/blight-tactics/)  The Monsters Know What They're Doing

 Gulthias tree could be treated as an evil-aligned Awakened Tree, or evil-aligned Treant